-To set up a WDS in NXC managed Zyxel Devices, see the NXC User's Guide.
+To set up a WDS in AC (AP Controller)-managed Zyxel Devices, see the ZyWALL ATP, ZyWALL VPN, USG FLEX, or NXC User's Guide.

-1.2.3 Radio Frequency (RF) Monitor
+1.3.3 Radio Frequency (RF) Monitor

 The Zyxel Device can be set to work as an RF monitor to discover nearby Access Points.
-The information it obtains from other APs is used to tag possible rogue APs and quarantine them if the Zyxel Device is managed by the NXC (see Section 2.1.3 on page 28).
-If the Zyxel Device's radio setting is set to MONMode (RF Monitor mode), it will serve as a dedicated RF monitor and its AP clients are disconnected.
+The information it obtains from other APs is used to tag possible rogue APs and quarantine them if the Zyxel Device is managed by an AP controller (see Section 2.1.3 on page 29).
+If the Zyxel Device's radio setting is set to MON Mode (RF Monitor mode), it will serve as a dedicated RF monitor and its AP clients are disconnected.

-The models that do not support MON Mode support Rogue AP Detection (see Section 10.3 on page 112).
+The models that do not support MON Mode support Rogue AP Detection (see Section 10.3 on page 107).
 Rogue AP Detection allows the AP to scan all channels similar to MON Mode except that the Zyxel Device still works as an AP while it scans the environment for wireless signals.
-To see which Zyxel Devices support the RF Monitor feature, see Section 1.4 on page 19.
+To see which Zyxel Devices support the RF Monitor feature, see Section 1.2 on page 14.

 The Zyxel Device in MON Mode scans a range of WiFi channels that you specify in a MON Profile, either in the 2.4 GHz or 5 GHz band.
 To scan both bands, you need to set both radio 1 and radio 2 in MON Mode.
 Once a rogue AP is detected, the network administrator can manually change the network settings to limit its access to the network using its MAC address or have the device physically removed.
-If the Zyxel Device is managed by an NXC, the network administrator can also use Rogue AP Containment through the NXC.
+If the Zyxel Device is managed by an AP controller, the network administrator can also use Rogue AP Containment through the AP controller.